Mining Architectural Information: A Systematic Mapping Study: Results

 \textbf{(b) Distribution of the selected studies in publication venues}

-The selected studies were published in 53 venues.
-We only list the venues that publish more than one selected studies (see Table \ref{PublicationVenues} in Appendix B).
+The selected studies were published in 55 venues.
+We only list the venues that publish more than one selected studies (see the Publication Venues in the Supplementary Material \citep{dataset}).
 Note that, merged conferences were only counted as one conference, for example, Working International Conference on Software Architecture (WICSA) and International Conference on Software Architecture (ICSA) were counted as one conference.
-As shown in Table \ref{PublicationVenues}, some venues tend to publish more studies on mining architectural information.
-For instance, the dedicated conferences on software architecture record the most publications (i.e., 18), which are International Conference on Software Architecture (ICSA) and European Conference on Software Architecture (ECSA) with 13 and 5 publications, respectively.
-The conference with the most number of studies (i.e., 13 studies) is ICSA.
-In terms of journals, both the Journal of Systems and Software and IEEE Transactions on Software Engineering index the most studies, each with 6 studies (see Table \ref{PublicationVenues} in Appendix).
-As shown in Figure \ref{StudiesAndVenues}, the 87 studies cover three types of publication venues, i.e., conference, journal, and workshop.
-Most of the selected studies were published in conferences (i.e., 58.6\%, 51 out of 87) compared with journals (i.e., 33.3\%, 29 out of 87) and workshops (i.e., 8.0\%, 7 out of 87), which indicates that conferences are the popular venues to disseminate the work on mining architectural information.
+As shown in the Publication Venues in \cite{dataset}, some venues tend to publish more studies on mining architectural information.
+For instance, the dedicated conferences on software architecture record the most publications (i.e., 17), which are International Conference on Software Architecture (ICSA) and European Conference on Software Architecture (ECSA) with 10 and 7 publications, respectively.
+The conference with the most number of studies (i.e., 10 studies) is ICSA.
+In terms of journals, both the Journal of Systems and Software and IEEE Transactions on Software Engineering index the most studies with 6 and 5 studies, respectively.
+As shown in Figure \ref{StudiesAndVenues}, the 104 studies cover three types of publication venues, i.e., conference, journal, and workshop.
+Most of the selected studies were published in conferences (i.e., 63.5\%, 66 out of 104) compared with journals (i.e., 28.8\%, 30 out of 104) and workshops (i.e., 7.7\%, 8 out of 104), which indicates that conferences are the popular venues to disseminate the work on mining architectural information.